15 More Shares – QSR

 - 4,800 system wide restaurants located in Canada, the United States and around the world

 Burger King – My favorite fast food burger joint.
 Their chicken sandwiches and burg’s are top notch..
 Some people don’t really like burger king.
 We live in a weird world these days, whopper wednesday’s!
 Taste’s good and light on the wallet, what’s not to like?

 - 17,800 locations in more than 100 countries and U.S. territories

 Popeye’s Chicken – I knew this brand had potential, but they have really grown on me.
 I love their gravy and the wife love’s their biscuit’s.
 I don’t love when they count your chicken tender’s wrong and give you 11 instead of 14 though….. arg!
 Should of counted them at the store.
 You would think people can count to 15, but I guess not.
 Bring that chicken sandwich to Canada – I wanna try it!

 - over 3,100 restaurants in the U.S. and around the world

 Seriously though mmmmmmm!
 Make’s the mouth water just thinking about them… Know what else makes the mouth water?
 Dividend raise’s… Qsr has treated us very well in this department.

 They haven’t been around long but their 3 year dividend growth rate is a whopping 47.75%.
-Yup you read that right.
+Yup you read that right Qsr has been very shareholder friendly!
 Clearly this ain’t sustainable and will go down drastically but based on the restaurant numbers above there is a tonne of growth possibility’s for Tim’s and Popeye’s Chicken.